laurendelong21/MARS/README.md

 For Hetionet, the complete graph is split into ```graph_triples.txt``` (no inverse triples) and ```graph_inverses.txt``` (inverse triples) because of the file size constraints on GitHub.

-For rules learned by the method [AnyBURL](http://web.informatik.uni-mannheim.de/AnyBURL/), the script [preprocess_rule_list.py](https://github.com/liu-yushan/PoLo/blob/main/MARS/data/preprocessing_scripts/preprocess_rule_list.py) can be used to preprocess the rules into the format that is needed for PoLo.
+For rules learned by the method [AnyBURL](http://web.informatik.uni-mannheim.de/AnyBURL/), the script [preprocess_rule_list.py](https://github.com/liu-yushan/PoLo/blob/main/MARS/data/preprocessing_scripts/preprocess_rule_list.py) can be used to preprocess the rules into the format that is needed for MARS.

 Finally, two vocab files are needed, one for the entities and one for the relations.
 These can be created by using the [```create_vocab.py``` file](MARS/data/preprocessing_scripts/create_vocab.py).